 The playful antics of the Barbados green monkey, as they play and frolic in the wooded areas bordering the Sandy Lane golf course.
-No-doubt would have fascinated those of you who were watching the Barbados world Cup of Golf… This playful, mischievous and elusive little creature is Barbados most popular animal.
+No doubt would have fascinated those of you who were watching the Barbados World Cup of Golf… This playful, mischievous, and elusive little creature is Barbados most popular animal.

-This resulted in a bounty being place on the monkey… and to this day a bounty is still on the Barbados green monkey.
+This resulted in a bounty being placed on the monkey… and to this day a bounty is still on the Barbados green monkey.
 But even with the bounty on its head and a local community willing to hunt it down for the reward, the Barbados monkey has survived…

-By using its wits the it has retreated to the wooded gullies and ravines where its capture is near impossible.
+By using its wits it has retreated to the wooded gullies and ravines where its capture is near impossible.

 Facts About The Barbados Green Monkey

 I know you may be shocked to find out that this monkey also known as the Vervet monkey can be found in Barbados… Yes, this mischievous medium-sized primate originally came from sub-Saharan Africa.
 When fully grown it’s approximately 40 to 43 cm tall and weighs between 4 and 4.5 kg.